Carbon monoxide is dangerous stuff. Carbon monoxide poisoning can lead to severe tissue damage and quickly become fatal.

 - Further treatment for carbon monoxide poisoning is upon the doctor’s recommendation.
 The person may undergo blood tests, X-rays, heart and neurological evaluation, and oxygen therapy.

-Avoiding this type of emergency will require certain efforts.
+Avoiding this type of emergency can require a little effort.

 Regularly inspect or change the batteries if there is a CO detector at home or workplace.
 Always have a battery back up in storage.